mexicop2p/ERC20-escrow-cairo/README.md

 # P2P Escrow Contract

 A secure and flexible peer-to-peer escrow contract built on StarkNet using Cairo.
-This contract facilitates safe token transfers between buyers and sellers with a time-locked escrow mechanism and **real cryptographic signature verification**.
+This contract facilitates safe token transfers between buyers and sellers with a time-locked escrow mechanism, **real cryptographic signature verification**, and **comprehensive reentrancy protection**.

 ## 🚀 Features